 Participants 91 English-speaking adults participated on Amazon’s Mechanical Turk (AMT).
 Participants were screened to be located in the United States and self-reporting English as their first language (an additional 21 participants were excluded who did not meet these criteria).
 No other demographic information about participants was collected.
 The task took approximately 13 minutes to complete and participants were paid $1.00.
 All participants gave informed consent in accordance with requirements of the MIT institutional review board.

-Stimuli We created cartoon stimul sets for each of twelve verbs (eat, feed, hold, drink, kick, drop, wash, pour, throw, touch, read, and roll).
-Each set consisted of an ction picture, and six possible ontext pictures showing possible agents and patients (see Figure 1).
+Stimuli We created cartoon stimulus sets for each of twelve verbs (eat, feed, hold, drink, kick, drop, wash, pour, throw, touch, read, and roll).
+Each set consisted of an action picture, and six possible context pictures showing possible agents and patients (see Figure 1).
 The people were generated using a character-creation website (Brooks et al., 2007) with distinct features and names on their shirts.
 The objects were members of an appropriate category (e.g., various foods).
 The total number of agents and patients in each context summed to 7: (1 agent, 6 patients, abbreviated 6_1), (2 agents, 5 patients, 2_5), … (6 agents, 1 patient, 6_1).
 All stimuli, code, and analyses are available at www.github.com/mekline/Subject-Drop/.

-Procedure timuli were presented using Python and the EconWillow package (Weel, 2008), accessed through AMT.
-P were told that they were providing descriptions for another :
+Procedure Stimuli were presented using Python and the EconWillow package (Weel, 2008), accessed through AMT.
+People were told that they were providing descriptions for another participant:

 In this task, you will be describing a series of cartoon scenes for another participant.
 You can only send two words to your partner at a time, but you must still try to convey what is happening in each scene.
 For each scene, your partner will be able to see an initial set of possible participants (the presentation scene).
 However, they won't be able to see the actual action that takes place or the description sentence ("The monkey smells the orange.")
 Your job is to let them know what happens in the action scene using just two of the words from the description.
 Again, you can use only two words to respond.

 Each participant saw twelve trials in a random order, with two items at each context level (e.g., 6_1, 3_4).
-On each trial, participants saw the context display for ten seconds, read the sentence corresponding to the action they would see (e.g., “John feeds the dog”) then saw the action picture for 10 seconds.
+On each trial, participants saw the context display for ten seconds, read the sentence corresponding to the action they would see (e.g., “John feeds the dog”), and then saw the corresponding action picture for 10 seconds.
 Finally, the context picture reappeared and participants were asked to provide a two-word description of the event.
 Participants were given two text boxes in which to enter their response.
-If they entered than one word in each (screened by checking for spaces, e.g., “baby rolls”), they were told to try again.
+If they entered more than one word in each (screened by checking for spaces, e.g., “baby rolls”), they were told to try again.
 After each trial participants saw a progress bar, the time it had taken them to enter a response on that trial, and their average speed so far.
 This was intended to encourage participants to answer as quickly as possible.
 After seeing all twelve trials, participants were told the purpose of the study and given a unique code to receive payment.

 Results